Learnosity/learnosity-sdk-java/REFERENCE.md

 In order to check that you've added the required code correctly, you can download src/LearnositySdk/Test and try to run the test file.
 If it runs successfully, all should be fine.

-The Test.java class also gives some examples on how to use the sdk.
+The Test.java class also gives some examples on how to use the SDK.

 ## Further reading
 Thanks for reading to the end!
 Find more information about developing an app with Learnosity on our documentation sites: